 Annual filing is one of the compliance requirements that every business owner in Singapore needs to take heed of.
-It goes without saying that these liabilities vary greatly in their natures, purposes, and deadline for submission.
+These liabilities vary greatly in their natures, purposes, and deadlines for submission.
 Having a firm grasp on each of them is a must should you want to facilitate your business and not pay penalties due to ignorance.

 An overview of the ACRA and IRAS, and annual filing requirements in Singapore